 I acknowledge that weaving is one way we process the world around us and it can spill over onto our cloth.
 I find weaving to be my calm in the storm and that is what I want for others.
 These are the guidelines that I’ve set in our virtual space, and it doesn’t have to be everyone’s policy.
 How you manage your space often defines how accessible you are to others.
 I hope I do this in a way that allows everyone to express who they are in the context of what they weave.

 Live workshops take on different dimensions.
 When conversation drifts, as it often does while we are weaving together to the next stage of our project, I don’t have a “no politics or religion” philosophy, but I do have to facilitate the conversation at times.
 I continually learn productive ways to do that and have received greater insight in how to do this by listening to these conversations from the past six months.

 There are so many barriers to learning to weave.
 First, you have to see weaving as an option.
 The more people weave, the more people see weaving.
 I see diversity as supporting this goal.
 Within the context of being a weaving educator, I share as much of the cultural richness of weaving that connects us all.
 I teach just a sliver of the entire weaving spectrum.
 On the various social media sites and in my newsletter, I share the broader spectrum of what weaving is and I try and amplify the work of others.
 You can see what kinds of information I share here on my Contact page.

-Professionally, I support other weavers who want to do this work, encourage and support teacher and professional development in general, and cheer on under-represented points of view.
+Professionally, I do my best to support other weavers who want to do this work, encourage and support teacher and professional development in general, and amply other points of view.
 I believe that cloth has a point of view and that many views at the loom make the cloth all that much richer.
 It is a work in progress.